CTcue/ctAutocompletion/README.md

 #### Running the Demo

-Open a terminal and inside this directory run:
+Open a terminal and run:

 ```
 npm start
 ```

-* Open another terminal to serve the demo application and inside this directory run:
+* Open another terminal to serve the demo application run:

 ```
 npm run serve